Subscribe to the Queen of Green Digest

 How to season cast iron

 Season your pan with a rich fat like animal grease.
 Don’t eat animals?
-That’s fine—use coconut oil.
+That’s fine—use flaxseed oil.
 Coat the inside of your pan with the fat of your choice.
 Bake it for about 2 hours at 120C (250F), wiping off any excess and cool.